bgoonz/docs-collection/github/insights/exploring-your-usage-of-github-enterprise/metrics-available-with-github-insights.md

 ---
 title: Metrics available with GitHub Insights
-intro: '{% data variables.product.prodname_insights %} includes a variety of metrics to give you visibility into your team''s software delivery process.'
+intro: "{% data variables.product.prodname_insights %} includes a variety of metrics to give you visibility into your team's software delivery process."
 redirect_from:
   - /github/installing-and-configuring-github-insights/metrics-available-with-github-insights
   - /github/installing-and-configuring-github-insights/key-metrics-for-collaboration-in-pull-requests
 versions:
-  ghes: '*'
+  ghes: "*"
 shortTitle: Metrics in GitHub Insights
 ---